101companies/101repo/technologies/HsFragmentLocator/README.md

 * function/n: declaration of a function with the given name n
 * pattern/n: a pattern binding with the given name n

+Preceding comments of declarations are included into their line ranges.

 # Building

 Build the tool with "make build".